PDF to DOCX Converter

 Cons:

-• Font Substitution: If the .PDF uses embedded custom fonts that are not installed on your computer, the .DOCX will use fallback fonts, changing text metrics and line lengths.
+• Font substitution: If the original fonts are not installed on your system, the word processor will substitute them, changing text metrics and pagination.

 Conversion Difficulties & Why Convert.Guru